Yehuling Campaign: Campaign

-Battle of Wusha Fortress
+The primary sources of the Mongol conquest of the Jin dynasty—namely the Secret History of the Mongols, the Shengwu qinzheng lu, the Jami' al-tawarikh of Rashid al-Din, numerous chapters of the Yuan shi, and other minor chronicles—are very often inaccurate and contradictory.
+Difficulties faced by the chroniclers included the odd seasonality of the Mongol invasions, which usually happened over winter and thus overlapped with two years of the Chinese calendar, and the desire to simplify the repetitive, gruelling, and intricate military campaigns.
+Thus, in the sources, the Yehuling Campaign appears as a continuous Mongol advance—however, Atwood's analysis of the sources has produced a logistically and geographically coherent timeline.

 The Jin chancellor, Duji Sizhong (獨吉思忠), led the bulk of the Jin army to the northwestern frontline.
 The Jin could not match the numbers of Mongol horsemen, and had only 30,000–50,000 troops.
-The chancellor sent troops to reinforce the defenses along the Jin dynasty's Great Wall and prevent the Mongols from advancing further south.
-Genghis Khan ordered his third son, Ögedei to lead a separate force to attack the Jin western capital, Xijing (西京; present-day Datong, Shanxi), and block enemy reinforcements.
 The Khan himself led the main Mongol army to attack Wusha Fortress (烏沙堡) and capture Wuyue Camp (烏月營), thus destroying the Jin army's defence lines.
-Duji Sighing was killed in action and most of the Jin army was wiped out.
-This battle took place between March and the end of June 1211.
-The Mongols then rested for about a month before moving towards Yehuling and sending an ambassador to meet the Jin imperial court.